 Jonathan Greenberg, CEO

-Jonathan has been an investigative financial journalist for such publications as The New York Times, the Huffington Post, The Washington Post, Mother Jones, Forbes, Money, The Santa Rosa Press Democrat and the New Republic.
-On behalf of Progressive Source, he has managed web videos, strategies and sites for the ACLU, Stonyfield Farm, the Virgin Foundation, Physicians for a National Health Program, Solar Cookers’ Carbon Offset Campaign, and the Bella Abzug Leadership Institute.
+At Progressive Source, Jonathan has managed web videos, strategies and sites for the ACLU, the Lakota People’s Law Project, Stonyfield Farm, the Virgin Foundation, Physicians for a National Health Program, Solar Cookers’ Carbon Offset Campaign, and the Bella Abzug Leadership Institute.

 From 2005 through 2006, Jonathan was vice president of Fenton Communications, where he created and managed media outreach, messaging and advertising campaigns for clients, including the two “Save Darfur” rallies in Washington and New York, and Helen Hunt’s “Faith & Feminism” Internet video and ad campaign.

-In the year following the attacks of September 11, 2001, Jonathan was appointed Policy Director for the New York City Council’s Select Committee on Lower Manhattan Redevelopment.
-In this position, he directed media and public policy campaigns and was the Council’s lead analyst for federal relief programs.
+Jonathan worked for local government in the year following the attacks of September 11, 2001, when he was appointed Policy Director for the New York City Council’s Select Committee on Lower Manhattan Redevelopment.
+In this position, he directed media and public policy campaigns and was the City Council’s lead analyst for federal relief programs.
 His work resulted in more than $250 million of federal funds being re-directed to needy businesses and constituents in the impacted area.
-Jonathan also worked as a strategic consultant for nonprofit organizations including managing Housing Works’ entrepreneurial ventures and Wall Street Rising’s business assistance program.
+Jonathan has also worked as a strategic consultant for nonprofit organizations, including managing Housing Works’ entrepreneurial ventures and Wall Street Rising’s business assistance program.

 Jonathan started his media work as a Forbes magazine reporter, where he created the first Forbes 400 list of wealthy Americans.
 After three years at Forbes and four years as a founding contributing editor at Manhattan,Inc., Jonathan completed a Masters Studies in Law fellowship at Yale Law School, graduating with honors in First Amendment law.
 He is the author of the critically acclaimed biography Staking A Claim: Jake Simmons and the Making of an African-American Oil Dynasty, which a Washington Post Book World front page review called, “a rare biography that challenges the readers senses in the same the way science fiction does.”
 In 1992, he edited Buying America Back: Economic Choices for the 1990′s, an anthology of 45 progressive solution-oriented essays called by Publisher’s Weekly, “An immensely important resource for policymakers, community activists, and everyone concerned with building a more humane future.”